 Pro Tips:

-- If you don't have a rack, you can elevate the meat on balls of rolled-up foil.
-Please do not leave it to cook in the muck. (see the crock pot recipe)
+- If you don't have a rack, elevate the meat on rolled-up balls of foil—don’t let it sit in the fat.

 - My rub is provided for you, but use the rub of your choice.